jacksoneyton/MeadCalc/readme.md

 # 🍯 MeadCalc

-MeadCalc is a comprehensive, browser-based **mead brewing calculator** with smart unit conversion and professional deployment tools.
+MeadCalc is a comprehensive, browser-based **mead brewing calculator** with smart unit conversion.
 It helps brewers calculate sugar additions for desired alcohol content, batch size, and sweetness level with support for both imperial and metric measurements.

 **🌐 [Try MeadCalc](http://meadcalc.ddns.net)**